IPS vs OLED – Which Panel Type Should I Choose?

 For instance, after playing a game for four hours or more, just play a YouTube video without static elements for a while, and you’ll be fine.

-Burn-in is also a concern if you plan on doing office-related and/or color-critical work as every application has a lot of static elements, but as long as you play different content every now and then, it won’t be an issue.
+Burn-in is also a concern if you plan on doing office-related and/or color-critical work as every application has a lot of static elements, but as long as you play varied content every now and then, it won’t be an issue.

-Screen Size
+Screen Size & Resolution

 For most people, the display size is the first thing to look for when buying a new TV or monitor.